manuelsmontalvo/IT-Logger/README.md

 # IT-Logger

-Issue ticket tracker
+Issue ticket logger that utilizes React & Node

 # What was used

 -   React
 -   Redux
+-   Axios
 -   Materialize CSS
-- Moment
+-   Node
-- concurrently
+-   Express
-- json-server
+-   Mongoose

+# What to work on next

+- intergrate jest for testing